-- Request for payment order
+Request for payment order

-- Issuing payment order

-- Notification to the debtor by the claimant

-- Submission contestation with documentary evidence the order is cancelled ipso iure

-- Submission documentary evidence by the claimant
+- Issuing payment order - Notification to the debtor by the claimant - Submission contestation with documentary evidence the order is cancelled ipso iure - Submission documentary evidence by the claimant - If requested by parties or one of them and permitted by the court, oral hearing - Judgment

-- Hearing of parties

-- Judgment.

-When, during the hearing the judge finds that additional evidence must be produced, he can adjourn the hearing, allow parties to submit the required documents by deposing them at the registry with copies to the counterpart and subsequently resume the trial.
+When, during the hearing or otherwise the judge finds that additional evidence must be produced, he can adjourn the hearing or give an interim decision, allow parties to submit the required documents by deposing them at the registry with copies to the counterpart and subsequently resume the trial.
 This way he has the option to make the whole procedure into a sort of a tailormade procedure.